tlsmelo/codeChallengeB/codeChallengeB/README.md

 # codeChallengeB

-This is the code challenge for Pet Store API
+This is the code challenge for Pet Store API testing

 Framework:
 - IntelliJ IDEA 2023.3.8 (Community Edition)